Small home office ideas – 28 ways to make your tiny WFH station stylish, functional and comfortable

 (Image credit: Future PLC /)

-If you're working with a narrow desk space inside a cloffice or corner of another room the wall space is your best friend.
+If you're working with a narrow area, then the wall space is your best friend.
 The last thing you want is bulky shelves cutting off any headspace, and light to the desk.

 Instead consider attaching storage solutions such as pots for stationary and a picture rail for books straight to the wall.
-IKEA spice racks are a genius IKEA hack for creating slimline shelf space for books that doubles as a decorative feature.
+IKEA spice racks make it easy to create slimline shelf space.

 Wire memo board above desk with hanging plants